 Wolves have an excellent sense of hearing.
-On the open tundra, wolves can hear sounds from up to 16 km (10 miles away), whereas in forested areas, this reduces to 10 km (6 miles).
+On the open tundra, wolves can hear sounds up to 16 km (10 miles away), whereas in forested areas, this reduces to 10 km (6 miles).

 Wolves can detect the smell of prey up to 2.4 km due to an extended rostrum providing a large olfactory organ.
 Wolves can smell a carcass up to 20 km away.

 Wolves use their noses to locate other members of their pack.
-Similarly, they can also smell wolves from other packs and predators in the area.
+Similarly, they can smell wolves from other packs and predators in the area.

 Wolves possess four of the taste categories that humans have.
 These are salty, bitter, sweet, and acidic.